-And the last products you should avoid with dropshipping are waterproof products.
+And the last product you should avoid with dropshipping are waterproof products.

-Most of the time you don’t know if the product is even waterproof and if so, then how far or how long it can go underwater, officially.
+Most of the time you don't know if the product is even waterproof, and if so, how far or how long it can go officially underwater.

 What could end up happening is that your customer tests the product underwater.
-And after that, the product is broken.
+Then after that, the product is broken.

 Or even worse if it breaks something else from your customer.
 For example, if you sell a waterproof phone case and it turns out to be not that waterproof.
 What do you think is going to happen when your customer finds out that their phone has just been ruined?